-I’m not thinking about a place to sleep, food and medical care for those are the obvious duties most (if not all) pet owners do observe.
+I’m not thinking about a place to sleep, food and medical care.
+Those are the obvious duties most (if not all) pet owners do observe.
 I’m thinking about allowing our pets to be the animals they were (and are) before they became our pets.

-As I said, there’s nothing wrong with our selfish motives for pet ownership, but we may have a problem if we don’t realize it, or don’t want to accept it, for we may fall into a series of pseudo explanations, easy interpretations and knee-jerk solutions—and that’s abuse in my book.
+As I said, there’s nothing wrong with our selfish motives for pet ownership, but we may have a problem if we don’t realize it, or don’t want to accept it.
+Then, we may fall into a series of pseudo-explanations, inadequate interpretations, and knee-jerk solutions—and that’s abuse in my book.

 I have a deep respect for all life independently of species and race.
 It appears to me that the pet/owner relationship, in this one aspect, should not be much different from any other relationship, be it with a spouse, a lover, a friend, a parent, a child.
 We should be content with what they can give us and not ask for what they can’t give.
-We should give them plenty of room to be themselves.
-We should never take any relationship for granted.
+We should grant them plenty of room to be themselves.
+And, we should never take any relationship for granted.
 Every new day should be one more day we should feel privileged to share with that particular living being—independently of species.

 Think about it.
 Am I wrong?